aragon/docs/src/court/README.md

 - **State transitions:**
     - Transfer the whole balance of the `DisputeManager` module to the recipient address, revert if the ERC20-transfer wasn't successful

-### 4.4.
-Guardians Registry
+### Guardians Registry

 The `GuardiansRegistry` module is in charge of handling the guardians activity and mainly the different states of their staked balances.
-This module is in the one handling all the staking/unstaking logic for the guardians, all the ANT staked into the Protocol is held by the registry.
+This module is in the one handling all the staking/unstaking logic for the guardians, all the ANT staked into the Court is held by the registry.

-#### 4.4.1.
-Constructor
+#### Constructor

 - **Actor:** Deployer account
 - **Inputs:**